villander/ember-redux-todos/README.md

 # Todos

-This is an example of the todo-mvc app, it aims to trail ember-cli and ember.js's latest stable conventions.
-To view a project more on the bleeding edge, feel to pop over and check out [ember-jobs](https://github.com/stefanpenner/ember-jobs)
+This is an example of the todo-mvc app, using ember-cli, ember and redux.

 ## Prerequisites